 However, the ready indicator is missing; thus, the camera viewfinder doesn’t beep to signal ready.
-The warning of TTL underexposure at full power tell users in advance that compensation is not going to work power demands have to be reduced is also missing from this flash.
+The warning of TTL underexposure at full power tells users in advance that compensation is not going to work power demands have to be reduced is also missing from this flash.

 Overall the verdict is that in less than $100, this flash offers a lot.
 There are some disadvantages, but the benefits far outweigh them, thus making it a real bargain.

 It is ideal for all sorts of photographers as it gives them a real edge by providing tons of functions without costing a lot.

 - High GN: 58